Our Camp is situated near the Lokan River.

 Optional: Visit to the Orang Utan Centre in the morning

-The morning before we leave for Camp, we transport our visitors to the Orang Utan Rehabilitation Centre.
+The morning before we leave for Camp, we transport our visitors to the Orang Utan Rehabilitation Centre from our Ops Base.
 The transfer will be between 9:00 a.m. - 9:30 a.m.
 Feeding at the Centre takes place at about 10:00 a.m.
 We pick up our visitors at about 12:30 p.m. and proceed to our Ops Base for lunch and to prepare for the trip to Camp.
 The Centre is near our Ops Base/B&B. The transfer to and fro the Centre is an additional and courtesy service we provide to our visitors.
 We do not charge for providing the transfer.

 *[The price of the entrance ticket is NOT included in the package/s price.
 The transfer to/fro the Centre is a courtesy service we provide without charge]